Kathyhkx/kexin-curatorial-portfolio/kexin-curatorial-portfolio/README.md

   - Systematically resolved a persistent layout issue on the Contact page by analyzing and mirroring the structure of known-working pages.
   - Corrected foundational layout settings in the main layout component to ensure site-wide consistency.

+### Recent Updates (Session 4)
+- **Contact Page Finalization:**
+  - Updated all social media button labels with descriptive subtitles.
+  - Added the correct URLs for all social media platforms, including Instagram, TikTok, Substack, Ko-fi, Medium, and LinkedIn.
+  - Reordered the social links to prioritize key platforms.

 ## Technologies Used

 - React 18